anglyan/anglyan.github.io/docs/research/electronic.md

 or gallium nitride.
 Therefore, it is an interesting material to keep an eye on, and it is the focus of one of my current research projects.

-## Design principles for electronic materiasl for brain-inspired computing
+## Design principles for electronic materials for brain-inspired computing

-Another area or current interest is on beyond CMOS approaches and in particular on [neuromorphic computing](/research/neuro.html).
+Another area of current interest is on beyond CMOS approaches and in particular on [neuromorphic computing](/research/neuro.html).
 One of the fascinating aspects for me on this area is the strong coupling between materials, architectures, and computing, and the